ulrich-merkel/client-side-cache/README.md

 If you just want to see a working demo, open the generated **/example/full-cache/index.html** file in your browser.
 You need to run this file in a webserver to make shure the ajax calls are working.
 The other examples are just there to facilitate comparisons between different caching methods against html5 client side caching.

-If you are not in the mood to install this project on a webserver, you could also visit the following link to get some demonstrations working.
-Clear your browser cache and check your browser console/ network panel to see the improvements:
+If you are not in the mood to install this project on a webserver, you could also visit the following link to get some working demonstrations.
+Clear your browser cache and check your browser console (or network panel) to see the html5 caching in action:

 [Full featured html5 cache ](http://www.ulrichmerkel.com/test/client-side-cache/full-cache/ "Ulrich Merkel")